WACT 2018: March 5--9, Université Paris Diderot

 Algebraic Complexity Theory is a classical subfield of computational complexity theory.
 In recent years, the field has been the subject of an intense revival.
 The purpose of this workshop is to bring together world leading experts within algebraic complexity with the aim of discussing the current state of the art and setting the directions for the future.

 Confirmed invited speakers

 - Peter Bürgisser (Technische Universität Berlin)

 - Suryajith Chillara (IIT Bombay)

 - Meena Mahajan (The Institute of Mathematical Sciences)

 - Iddo Tzameret (University of London)

 There will also be contributed talks.
 To contribute a talk, please contact Guillaume Malod, though contributed talks can also be announced during the workshop.
 There will also be free time and seminar rooms for informal discussions.

-There is no registration fee, but registration (not yet open) is recommended.
+There is no registration fee, but registration is recommended.